-GEOMETRY CP

-Prerequisite: Algebra 1 CP or co-enrolled, and Teacher Placement
+GEOMETRY CP GRADE 10 Prerequisite: Algebra 1 CP or co-enrolled, and 5 Credits

+Teacher Placement

 Geometry CP is the second course of the college preparatory sequence.
 It helps students who have had informal treatment of geometry in earlier grades to develop a better understanding of geometry as a postulation system and acquire a mathematical model of the physical world.
 The material is organized to develop students' ability to think spatially, to visualize geometric figures on the plane and in space.
-Students are required to complete a summer assignment.
-After the review of the assignment is completed students will be tested and receive a quiz grade.

-GEOMETRY HONORS

-Prerequisite: Algebra 1 CP/H, or co-enrolled and Teacher Placement
+GEOMETRY HONORS GRADE 9, 10 Prerequisite: Algebra 1 CP/H, or co-enrolled 5 Credits and Teacher Placement

 Honors Geometry is the second course of the advanced college preparatory sequence.
 It is designed to teach students geometry and logical thinking.
 The ability to apply known information to novel problems in a valid way is as important as the geometrical concepts covered.
 Students will also develop an appreciation for the connections between geometry and other disciplines such as art and architecture.
 Calculators, graphing calculators, Geometer's Sketchpad software, and other appropriate technology tools will be used to assist in teaching and learning.
-Students are required to complete a summer assignment.
-After the review of the assignment is completed students will be tested and receive a quiz grade.